PDF at small $x$ in the non-perturbative region: PDF due to parton splitting

-Determining the realistic $w$ is outside the scope of our model.
+Determining the realistic value of $w$ is outside the scope of our research.
 However, for illustrative purposes, we can estimate $w$ by relating it to specific values of $\delta_w$.
-Namely, we will use the widespread opinion that the exponent in the gluon PDF at $x \to 0$ is determined by the Pomeron intercept.\footnote{ This correspondence is valid in the energy region where one-pomeron exchange makes the leading contribution to the amplitude of elastic proton scattering.} Then, assuming $\delta_w = 0.1$ and $\delta_w = 0.3$, which corresponds to the so-called soft and BFKL pomeron, we obtain $w=0.54$ and $w=0.62$, respectively.
-With these values of $w$, the average number of partons in the system at $P=3$ TeV (which corresponds to ${\bar n} \approx 13$) is approximately ${\cal N} \approx 12$ and ${\cal N} \approx 41$, respectively.
-These values, in turn, can be compared with the above-mentioned minimum and maximum numbers of partons in the system, which at $P=3$ TeV are ${\cal N}_{min} \approx 8$ and ${\cal N}_{max} \approx 10^4$, respectively.
-In the case of a soft pomeron the closeness of the average and minimum parton numbers may be interpreted as indicating a small contribution from cascade branching at the given energy.
+Namely, we will use the widespread opinion that the exponent in the gluon PDF at $x \to 0$ is determined by the Pomeron intercept \cite{Roberts}.\footnote{This correspondence is valid in the energy region where one-pomeron exchange makes the leading contribution to the amplitude of elastic proton scattering.} Then, assuming $\delta_w = 0.1$ and $\delta_w = 0.3$, which corresponds to the so-called soft and BFKL pomeron, we obtain $w=0.54$ and $w=0.62$, respectively.
+With these values of $w$, the average number of partons in the system at $P=3$ TeV (which entails ${\bar n} \approx 13$) is approximately ${\cal N} \approx 12$ and ${\cal N} \approx 41$, respectively.
+These values, in turn, can be compared with the minimum and maximum numbers of partons in the system.
+At $P=3$ TeV they are ${\cal N}_{min} \approx 8$ and ${\cal N}_{max} \approx 10^4$, respectively.
+In the case of a soft pomeron the closeness of the average and minimum parton numbers may indicate a small contribution from cascade branching at this energy.

 Concluding this section, we note that in the realistic case the number of parent partons in proton at rest is equal to three.
 Accordingly, the above numbers of partons must be tripled, as must the momentum for the proton.
 In some applications, the approximate number of partons detectable at low transfers is of great importance, see e.g.~a recent study of Coulomb contributions to the amplitude of elastic proton scattering in the framework of the Glauber approach \cite{Nekrasov2025}.